evanx/bashbin/redis-scan/readme.md

   c0default
 fi
 ```
+where `c0default` is invoked when no command-line arguments are given.

-This enables us to invoke specific functions (with arguments) from the command-line e.g. for debugging purposes.
+This enables us to invoke specific functions (with arguments) from the command-line, to make the bash script more useful and debuggable.

 ```
-evans@boromir:~/bashbin/redis-scan$ sh scan.sh scan 'article:*' | head -2
+evans@boromir:~/bashbin/redis-scan$ sh scan.sh scan 'article:*'
 match article:*
 scanned article:1940344:hashes
+...
 ```

-where the function `c1scan` will be invoked in this case since the "command" given (as the first command-line argument) is "scan," and there is one argument for that viz. `article:*`
+where the command-line arguments are `scan 'article:*'` and so we invoke the function `c1scan` since the "command" is "scan," and there is one argument for that viz. `'article:*'`